refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 super user of Refinery, meaning this user will be able to create other users later on.

-Once you’ve created your first user you’ll see Refinery’s admin.
+Once you've created your first user you'll see Refinery's admin.

 ![](/system/images/W1siZiIsIjIwMTMvMDYvMDkvMjNfNTdfNDRfNzIxX2Rhc2hib2FyZC5wbmciXV0/dashboard.png)

 #### Setting Your Site Name

-You’ll need to set your Site Name; it’s used in several spots on the CMS to give you nice branding (for instance, in the blue header at the top of the page and in the footer of your site).
+You'll need to set your Site Name; it's used in several spots on the CMS to give you nice branding (for instance, in the blue header at the top of the page and in the footer of your site).

-To do this, you’ll have to edit *config/initializers/refinery/core.rb*.
+To do this, you'll have to edit *config/initializers/refinery/core.rb*.
 Look for the line that begins:

 ```ruby